lowRISC/opentitan/hw/ip/keymgr/doc/_index.md

 *  During `Initialized`, `CreatorRootKey`, `OwnerIntermediateKey` and `OwnerRootKey` states, a fault error causes the relevant key / outputs to be updated; however an operational error does not.
 *  During `Invalid` and `Disabled` states, the relevant key / outputs are updated regardless of the error.
 *  Only the relevant collateral is updated -> ie, advance / disable command leads to working key update, and generate command leads to software or sideload key update.
+*  During `Disabled` state, if life cycle is disabled or an operational fault is encountered, the key manager transitions to `Invalid` state, see [here](#invalid-and-disabled-state)

 ## DICE Support